Kazephil/bulk-changes-to-tmx-kaze/README.md

 Reading up on regex is a good idea, so you know how to filter out instances where C is not part of a word.

-If you want to change `C` to `D` in the segments in the language `en-GB`, and the above examples of strawberries and apples this is what the list should look like:
+If you want to change `C` to `D` in the segments in the languages `en-GB` and `nl-NL`, and the above examples of strawberries and apples this is what the list should look like:
 ```
 regex_substrings_to_change = [
     ["en-GB", r"\bC\b", "D", False],